sr-murthy/continuedfractions/docs/sources/sequences.rst

 Integers Coprime to a Given Integer
 -----------------------------------

-The :py:func:`~continuedfractions.sequences.coprime_integers` function can be used to compute an (ordered) sequence of integers coprime to a given positive integer :math:`n`:
+The :py:func:`~continuedfractions.sequences.coprime_integers` function can be used to compute an (ordered) sequence of (positive) integers coprime to a given positive integer :math:`n`:

 .. code:: python